The Humble Skeptic

 • To watch a series of videos featuring Scott Stripling’s discussion of the recently discovered Mt.
 Ebal curse tablet, use the following links: 1) The Altar, 2) Curses & Covenants, 3) The Name of God, 4) Translating, 5) Biblical Archaeology, 6) The Future

-To order a copy of David Rohl’s book, Legendary Kings (currently only available in Kindle format) click here; to order a copy of Exodus: Myth or History, click here.
+To order a copy of David Rohl’s book, Legendary Kings (currently only available in Kindle format) click here; for Exodus: Myth or History, click here.

 To order a series of lectures by David Rohl on video, click here.
 To order The Patterns of Evidence: Exodus documentary featuring Dr. Rohl, click here.